ST. LOUIS COUNTY

 (Superior Street)

-Duluth This second generation station was torn down in the 1960s.
+Duluth This second generation station was built in 1897 and torn down in the 1960s.
 It was between 4th & 5th Avenues West, but was accessed via the bridge on 5th.

 Duluth